andrewnicols/docs/docs/guides/javascript/index.md

 ### Listen to a DOM Event

-In most cases you will want to perform an action in response to a user interacting with the page.
+Usually you will want to perform an action in response to a user interacting with the page.

 You can use the [document.addEventListener()][guides_javascript-mdn-javascript_reference-addeventlistener] method to do